 Our blog is a hub for sharing news, information, research, evidence, analysis and debate.
 Blog posts are written by and for professionals across the sector.
 The views expressed are the authors’ own and do not represent those of Research in Practice for Adults.

-A look at the difficulties faced by people in prison who have been in care, and the emerging programmes of work that are aiming to support this often overlooked group.
+What are the difficulties faced by people in prison who have been in care?
+Oli Preston looks at emerging programmes of work that are aiming to support this often overlooked group.

 What is the current picture for social care, housing and homelessness?
 Our upcoming Partnership Conference will examine some of these key issues.